kanisterio/kanister/docs/templates.rst

 Any input Artifacts required by a Blueprint are added to the `inputArtifactNames` field in Blueprint actions.
 These named Artifacts must be present in any ActionSetAction that uses that Blueprint.
+Always create ActionSet in the same namespace as the controller.

 For example: